 Companies: Authentication of company documents can require detailed and complex investigations.
 It may be necessary for the Notary to establish for himself that the company has been lawfully incorporated, that it has the powers to carry out the proposed transaction and that the company has authorised the officers or other individuals to sign on its behalf.
 Company searches may be required in support or as proof of certain corporate acts.
 These are obtained direct from Companies House by the Notary.
 Sufficient time should be allowed to enable the Notary to obtain these.

-Legalisation:: Legalisation is the certification of a signature of a Notary (but can be of others) by a consular or diplomatic authority.
+Legalisation: Legalisation is the authentication of a signature of a Notary or Solicitor by a consular or diplomatic authority.
 It is therefore less comprehensive than notarisation and never implies acceptance or approval of any words, statements, certificate or other document preceding the legalised signature.
-Legalisation and notarisation requirements are dictated by detailed evidence rules of receiving jurisdictions and can vary according to the context of the transaction, e.g. affidavits for litigation, land registration, filing of patents and trade marks, company registration, tendering.
+Legalisation and notarisation requirements are dictated by detailed evidence rules of receiving jurisdictions and can vary according to the context of the transaction, e.g. affidavits for litigation, land registration, filing of patents and trademarks, company registration, tendering.

 Notarisation: Really an American term for “Notarially certify”.
 Notarisation is the notarial act performed by the Notary.
 Although there is no precise definition of the notarial act it can be described as an instrument recording the due execution of a deed, contract or other writing or verifying some fact or thing done.
 Its fundamental purpose is to provide evidence or communicate information or authority, or both.
 It is necessary both for accessibility and permanence that the act must be or must be recorded in the physical form of a document.